Edgar-Donk/frothy-brew/docs/scale/horizontal_scale.rst

     <Windows Accessories> / <System Tools>.

 First try to calibrate the range at the ``from_`` position where only the trough borderwidth slider width and size of the line are involved.
+Use the slider length obtained in the previous section if possible.
 Then calibrate at the ``to`` position.
 The to position involves the Scale length which is being changed to accommodate the value range sizes so make sure that the changes are reflected in your calculations.